qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_articles.rst

 "packages" Key
 ==============

 For a general introduction to parts and packages see this separate :doc:`document </pages/development/parts_overview>`.
-Here is more information on specifics of the :ref:`pages/tool/generator_config_ref#packages` config key.
+Following here is more information on the specifics of some sub-keys of the :ref:`pages/tool/generator_config_ref#packages` config key.

 .. _pages/tool/generator_config_articles#parts/<part_name>/include: